uncscode/particula/docs/next/index.md

 - [ ] Bin Remapping after condensation and evaporation is needed
 - [x] Coagulation needs to be checked for PMF vs PDF handling
-- [ ] ODE solver for both needs to be implemented
+- [x] ODE solver for both needs to be implemented
+- [ ] Condensation check for resolved

 ## Scavenging